letsdig/BCRST2000/README.md

 It also contains a very raw bash script to get random patterns of 8 chars using 9 digits (0, 1, 2, 3, 4, 5, 6, 7, ~)

-There is no channel subdivision at the moment, so its made basically for a single BRC2000 preset.
+There is no midi channel subdivision at the moment, so its made basically for a single BRC2000 preset.

 {optional}
 - Linux is the default system used in this project